James Outman Player Props: Dodgers vs. Blue Jays

-James Outman and his .421 on-base percentage over his past 10 games (91 points higher than his season-long percentage), will be in action for the Los Angeles Dodgers against the Toronto Blue Jays and Jose Berrios on July 24 at 10:10 PM ET.
+James Outman and his .436 on-base percentage over his past 10 games (105 points higher than his season-long percentage), will be in action for the Los Angeles Dodgers versus the Toronto Blue Jays and Chris Bassitt on July 25 at 10:10 PM ET.

 James Outman Game Info & Props vs. the Blue Jays